maxhbr/LDBcollector/README.md

 ## Further information
 {metæffekt} provides visualization of the {metæffekt}-universe on https://metaeffekt.com/#universe.

 Currently, ScanCode version 32.0.4 is used.
+Upgrade will follow shortly.

 Non-approved OSI status information is not yet complete; more details will be added short-term.
 Please note in this context, that all OSI status details except `approved` convey unofficial information collected